Home >> Pilars of Yoga >> Upanishads

 Brihadaranyaka Upanishad (SYV)

-This is generally thought the most important Upanishad, and consists of three Kandas, sections: the Madhu Kanda, which explores individual identity, and the Universal Self; the Muni Kanda that provides philosophical underpinnings; and the Khila Kanda, which deals with worship, meditation and contemplative reflection.
+This is generally thought to be the most important Upanishad, and consists of three Kandas, sections: the Madhu Kanda, which explores individual identity.
+The Universal Self; the Muni Kanda that provides philosophical underpinnings; and the Khila Kanda, which deals with worship, meditation and contemplative reflection.

 Svetasvatara Upanishad (KYV)